-I originally wrote this article for CRFsOnly.com’s forum, where it was turned into a sticky “How To” on that site.
-I have since taken photos of another seat that I have done, cleaned up some of the typos from the original article (while introducing more I am sure), and made other relevant adjustments.
+I originally wrote this article for CRFsOnly.com’s form.
+It is a sticky on that site.
+Since the original post, I have taken photos of another seat that I shaved and modified the content.
+The basic instructions are the same.

 For me, I have found that shaving the seat provides a wider base that is actually more comfortable than some stock width foams.
-I also like that I can ‘roll’ the edges of the foam by sanding it for an even more custom fit.
-The largest advantage is the ability to ‘save myself’ from some embarrassing (or painful) tip-overs because my feet are a bit closer to the ground.
+I also like that I can ‘roll’ the edges of the foam by sanding it for an even more custom fit, although you can do this without “shaving” the seat.
+The largest advantage is the ability to save myself from tip-overs because my feet are a bit closer to the ground.
+Having some additional clearance when things get rough is an added bonus.
 Still, a shaved seat is not for everyone and it can be costly if you mess up.

-If you decide to take the plunge, take your time and remember, you can take more foam off but you cannot put more foam on.
+If you decide to take the plunge, take your time.
+I am sure it goes without saying, but remember you can take more foam off but you cannot put more foam on.
 Okay, technically you could add foam, but we will stay away from that one for this article.